RobustIntelligence/helm/README.md

 #### General
 1. A domain for your service
     - A TLS certificate
+2. A product license (will be provided by your Solutions Architect)

 #### AWS (EKS)
 1. A domain for your service managed by [Route53](https://aws.amazon.com/route53/)
-    - A TLS certificate in ACM (recommended)
+    - A TLS certificate in ACM
 2. **Managed Images** prerequisites (add-on feature)
     - An Elastic Container Registry (ECR)
     - IAM permissions for Image Builder role